 Do you have a favorite story from The Ford’s first 100 years?

 The Ford had a history of being a punk venue for a long time.
-There’s a story about Punk bands being booked and people destroyed the property, and the County [who operated the venue at the time] was like, “No more punk shows here!
+There’s a story about punk bands being booked and people destroyed the property, and the venue was like, “No more punk shows here!
 Whatever this is, it’s not allowed here anymore!”
 For me, that’s so amazing.
 It shows the energy and love people have for punk music, and at that moment, maybe they got a little too excited, but let’s not punish the genre or audience!
 Let’s make a couple of adjustments and see how we can make it work.

 OK, last question.
 What is your dream lineup for The Ford?